Wifsimster/bordeaux/README.md

 ## Install

-Download the project or fork it.
+Download the project or fork it, then install all dependencies.

 ```
-$ npm install
+$ npm install --production
 ```

 ## Start the backend

 First, start the WebSockets server.
+Default URL: `ws://localhost:8080`

 ```
 $ npm run backend